-Loading problems can involve improperly securing a load, failing to balance a load or overloading a truck so it is too heavy.
+Loading problems can involve improperly securing a load, failing to balance a load or overloading a truck beyond capacity.
 The consequences of overloading and improper loading can include the following:

 - Cargo could fall off the truck, hitting other cars or creating an obstacle that other motorists have to get around.
 Sometimes, falling debris can block the vision of another driver.
-This can result in an accident if a driver cannot see; his hit by cargo; or has to swerve to avoid fallen cargo on the road.
+This can result in an accident if a driver cannot see, his truck is hit by cargo, or has to swerve to avoid fallen cargo on the road.

 - Cargo could shift around on the truck if it is not properly secured.
 This could increase the chances of a rollover crash and/or could cause the truck driver to lose control of the vehicle.

 - Overloaded cargo could result in a tire blowout, causing loss of control of the truck.

 - Overloaded cargo could create more momentum, resulting in a longer truck stopping distance, and causing a truck driver to crash into a vehicle in front of him.

 - Overloaded cargo could make a truck even more top heavy than it naturally is and could result in a truck rollover accident.
 Association for the Advancement of Automotive Medicine warns that cargo problems of all types significantly increase rollover risks.